Through the curriculum we aim to:

 Social, Moral, Spiritual and Cultural We are always trying to provide opportunities to promote the SMSC development of pupils.
 This will happen in everyday lessons and as we work and play as part of a community.
 We love to hear about achievements and reflections pupils have made; celebrations or traditions they have been involved with.
 Explicit opportunities, such as assemblies, outside visits, special occasions, guests, as well as links with other schools, countries and continents are welcomed.

 - National curriculum levels will be removed and not replaced.
-In 2014 we will start to make the transition from levels to year group bands in writing and the foundation subjects.
+In 2014 we started to make the transition from levels to year group bands in writing and the foundation subjects.
 From 2014, the new national curriculum will make no mention of levels.

 - Teachers will continue to track pupils’ progress and provide regular information to parents.

 - Statutory national curriculum tests at key stages 1 and 2 will continue.
-The first tests based on the new national curriculum will take place in summer 2016.
+The first tests based on the new national curriculum took place in summer 2016.